DigitalState/Core/src/Ds/Component/Resolver/README.md

 # Resolver

-The resolver component provides a flexible framework to define data resolvers and inject in the chain of data resolvers.
+The resolver component provides a flexible framework to define data resolvers and inject them in the chain of data resolvers.

 ## Table of Contents